stucki/docker-lineageos/README.md

 This Dockerfile will create a docker container which is based on Ubuntu 12.04.
 It will install the "repo" utility and any other build dependencies which are required to compile CyanogenMod.

-The main working directory is a shared folder on the host system, so the Docker container will can be removed at any time.
+The main working directory is a shared folder on the host system, so the Docker container can be removed at any time.

 **NOTE:** Remember that CyanogenMod is a huge project.
 It will consume a large amount of disk space (~80 GB) and it can easily take hours to build.